vivartmedia/pokemon-app/README.md

  // Brief Description of what you did: Create a single page pokemon application using the Pokemonapi and React TypeScript

-// Person who Peer Reviewed your assignment
+// Person who Peer Reviewed your assignment George

+Your code works for the most part, but you're missing the favorites and it doesn't match the figma.
+LIke you can add to local storage but the favorites drawer doesn't work as intended.
+Try to finish these things before the deadline.